alexDarcy/haskell-scripts/README.md

 To learn Haskell, I decided to convert my Bash/Perl scripts into Haskell.
 Some of theme use Shelly.
 Details of the scripts are given below.

-Haskell can be installed using Stack.

-## Installation
+## UsageInstallation
+We need `stack` !
+But we won't configure any projects... so just run

-    $ stack init
+    $ stack myscript.hs

+or

+    $ chmod 755 myscript.hs
-    $ stack install
+    $ ./myscript.hs

-The executables will be in `$HOME/.local/bin`.
+Beware, the first time, stack will install a lot of dependencies !

 ## `Krypt` (Shelly)